Relationships can be difficult. Surviving divorce is tough. Surviving divorce with kids is EVEN tougher!

 Let yourself heal.
 You might jump head-first into a new relationship and think that you have found true love again.
 The truth is that “oh so perfect” new relationship might just be a band-aid for your old one.
 Take the time to get to know yourself again, figure out what is important to you and what you really need from a new relationship.

 3. Your children will survive too

-One of the absolute hardest aspects of divorce is seeing the affect on your children.
-Even 4 years later I still have nightmares about those first few months.
+One of the absolute hardest aspects of divorce is seeing the effect on your children.
+Even years later I still have nightmares about those first few months.
 Nothing can prepare you for that.
-But they will survive, they will learn to cope and learn to aspect it.
+But they will survive, they will learn to cope and learn to accept it.

-Without a doubt that I am a better mother to them now than I was before.
+Without a doubt, I am a better mother to them now than I was before.
 I’m a better role model to my daughter and I show my sons how a woman expects to be treated.
-In the short term it will be tough, and the only answer is lots of hugs, cuddles and “I love you”s.
+In the short term, it will be tough, and the only answer is lots of hugs, cuddles and “I love you”s.
 Be there for them, let them feel your love and that they are still the most important people in your world.

 4. You won’t hate him (or her) forever